Books

 Rock Candy: The Beatles

-Book #1 from the series: Rock Candy
+Book #1 from the series: Rock Candy, From the series: on The Beatles

 The Rock Candy series combines pop-music scholarship with a sense of fun and entertainment.
 This entry surveys the best of what is not-so-commonly known about the Beatles, with broad commentary on their creativity, innovation, cultural experimentation, and the scope of their impact on modern music and culture.